 ADULT LEADERSHIP: Each unit must have at least one adult leader for each 10 youth with a 2 adult minimum.
 Units with female members present must provide appropriate female adult leadership or make arrangements with another unit for supervision of the youth.
 All adults are expected to cooperate and participate when called upon by the academy staff.
 Adult participation includes instruction, dorm monitoring, service watch, or other duties assigned by the chairmen.

-- Tour plan & BSA Health Form
+- Tour plan & BSA Health Form (Parts A&B)

 - Sea Scout work uniform.
 The chambray/dungarees (youth), or khakis (adults) or the new century uniforms are perferred.
 A Sea Scout Class B T-shirt/blue jeans are also acceptable.)